Banana Pudding Cups (Rich, Creamy & Homemade)

 Slowly add the hot milk to the flour-sugar mixture over medium heat and cook until thickened, stirring constantly.

-Temper eggs and add them: Lightly beat egg yolks in a cup.
-Add some hot milk mixture to the eggs and stir well.
-Then add the milk-egg mixture back to the pot.
+Lightly beat egg yolks in a cup, add a little hot milk mixture to the eggs, and stir well.
+Then add the tempered egg mixture back to the pot.

 banana pudding in pot